-If this year's goals include elevating your bar game, there are books that can help get you there.
+If this year’s goals include upgrading your bar game, there are books that can help get you there.
 Whether it’s honing your hospitality chops, sharpening your drink-making techniques or crafting the ultimate locavore cocktail, inspiration awaits.

 “Joy of Mixology: The Consummate Guide to the Bartender’s Craft” (Revised & Updated Edition)